 Professor Regina Crameri graduated from the University of Technology, Sydney in Biomedical Science.
 She has a PhD in Exercise Science from the University of Sydney and has held teaching positions at the University of Sydney, Australia and Concordia University, Montreal, Canada.
 She spent five years as a post-doctoral scientist at the prestigious Copenhagen Muscle Research Centre, Denmark.

-As a senior defence scientist at the Defence Science and Technology (DST) Group for thirteen years, she has investigated the health, human performance and injury management of deployed Special forces soldiers.
-She also spent time investigating future patterns of technology development as a senior member of the Technology forecasting and Futures team at DST.
-She recently held the position of Associate Director of the Defence Science Institute, where she helped to facilitate research and development that fosters a globally engaged, competitive and innovative defence and national security sector.
+As a senior defence scientist at the Defence Science and Technology Group (DSTG) for thirteen years, she has investigated the health, human performance, and injury management of deployed Special forces soldiers.
+She also spent time investigating future patterns of technology development as a senior member of the Technology Forecasting and Futures team at DSTG.
+She has held the position of Associate Director of the Defence Science Institute, where she helped to facilitate research and development that fosters a globally engaged, competitive and innovative defence and national security sector.
 More recently she was the Associate Dean of the Allied Health Cluster, School of Health and Biomedical Sciences, RMIT, where she oversaw the Exercise Science, Chiropractic, Osteopathy and Chinese Medicine disciplines.
 In her current role as the Head of Health, Austrade, she leads the investment and trade health portfolio securing trade pathways to market for great Australian companies while working to ensure optimal health investments into Australia.